Orbit Receives Contracts for MK 119 GCSC and MK 437 GMCP--Improved Operating Performance Expected for Second Half of 2009

 --Additional Releases Against the IDIQ Agreement Anticipated Through 2010

-The Belgian Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market Prof...
+The Taiwanese Defense Industry - Competitive Landscape and Strategic Insights to 2018: Market Profil...

 The MK 119 GCSC is an unmanned, environmentally-isolated shipboard enclosure that houses a standard 19 inch electronics rack containing processors, electronic devices, cooling and power conditioning equipment that performs processing, interfacing and data extraction functions designed to meet the most stringent U.S. Navy operational systems requirements.